Walter Lim — UX, UI, Frontend

 We designed and built a simple ecommerce system in 48 hours with three people.
-To date, we've helped 850+ stores earn over $200,000 in revenue as COVID continues to affect trade.
+To date, we've helped 1,000+ small local businesses earn over $570,000 in revenue as COVID restrictions continue to affect trade in New Zealand.

 We started by choosing a hypothesis.
 "How hard is it to sell online?"

 The entire team performed quick & dirty ethnographic research remotely with small businesses, as well as usability testing on competing products.
 It turns out that only half of our surveyed businesses were able to sell online, and many small businesses struggled with incumbent offerings.

 One of the participants took hours to create a Shopify store, and many participants ended up either failing to complete the test, or quitting in frustration.
 To avoid contamination, we told them nothing about our hypothesis, and that we were just interested in how they ran their businesses during COVID.